E-Bow the Letter: Background and composition

 The song is about Stipe's friend, the actor and musician River Phoenix.
 The title refers to the EBow, an electromagnetic field-generating device that induces sustained vibration in an electric guitar string (creating a violin-like effect), and to a "letter never sent" by Michael Stipe.
+This device is present in the track and appears in the music video, and in live performances guitarist Peter Buck often used it.
 R.E.M. has also played the song live with artists including Thom Yorke singing Patti Smith's vocal part.
+Phoenix was going through difficult times in 1993 due to his excessive drug use, something that inspired Stipe to compose the lyrics for the song; the actor died on October 31 of that same year due to an overdose of cocaine and heroin.

+Buck recalled what it was like to record the track with Smith, saying, "Patti Smith singing on something that I helped write was just amazing.
+She changed my life in a real literal way in 1976 when I saw her play live.
+She changed my perception of what music was".
+"E-Bow the Letter" is not the only song by the band in which she makes an appearance; she also provided the backing vocals for "Blue", the closing track of the group's last studio album Collapse into Now (2011).

+The song lasts five minutes and twenty-two seconds, is composed in the key of G major and E minor in the introduction, which is repeated three times, and has a tempo of 80 beats per minute.
 The band described the song as a "folk dirge".
 Marcus Gilmer of The A.V.
-Club said that the "dirge-like" song "dabbles in Middle Eastern sounds—thanks to the use of the titular instrument— and features Patti Smith's haunting backing vocals."
+Club said that the "dirge-like" song "dabbles in Middle Eastern sounds—thanks to the use of the titular instrument—and features Patti Smith's haunting backing vocals."
 The song showed how the band's "enigmatic lyrics are glowing clearer, like images emerging on photographic paper".
-The song's stream of consciousness lyrics, writes Jessica Kennedy of MTV News, "reveal a vulnerable side, full of doubt".
+The song's stream of consciousness lyrics, writes Jessica Kennedy of MTV News, "reveal a vulnerable side, full of doubts".

+In 2019, Stipe stated that the song is the only one for which he wrote the lyrics before the music was formed, it having been part of a letter.
+The band played the song during a soundcheck on the Monster Tour, and Stipe ran backstage to retrieve the letter and put its words to the music.